taksqth/MangaCover/docs/index.md

 This is a personal project for the [Fast.ai MOOC](https://course.fast.ai).
 The objective is to build an ML product that labels a manga from its cover image.

-The current iteration just classifies an image as being a cover from a fantasy setting manga or not.
-Feel free to check this page once in a while for updates.

 <form id="cover-form" method="post" enctype="multipart/form-data">
     <div>
         <label for="cover-upload">Choose images to upload (PNG, JPG)</label>